what to do

 Wild Bull Brewery **

 Willow Bridge Estate

-We have a friendly local pub where you can enjoy a drink, or a meal from their extensive all-day menu (all meals are available as takeaways).
-Further afield, many of the wineries listed above do lunches great and small; restaurants in Collie and Donnybrook open for evening dining.
+It's only a short walk to our friendly local pub where you can enjoy a drink, or a hearty meal from their all-day menu (all meals are available as takeaways).
+For evening dining Donnybrook has Asian, Indian and Italian restaurants; Collie has Thai, Chinese and Australian restaurants.

 The following table lists some of the events that happen in our area.
 Unless indicated otherwise, they are also within a 30-minute drive.
 Dates vary from year to year, so follow the links to check on any event of interest, to confirm timing.

 Hot weather in March quickly cools toward the end of Autumn, but with little or no rain.